OHSU-OCTRI/omop-annotator/README.md

 * [Wiki](https://octri.ohsu.edu/wiki/display/Wu/OMOP+Annotator)
 * [Issues](https://octri.ohsu.edu/issues/projects/OA/issues/)

 This is a [Spring Boot](https://projects.spring.io/spring-boot/) project.
-It uses a mysql database for storage, managed using Flyway.
+It uses a MySQL database for storage, managed using Flyway.

-## Setup
+## Development Setup

+We provide [Docker Compose](https://docs.docker.com/compose/) configuration to facilitate running the application locally.
+For a detailed description of how to configure the application and an alternative method of running it from the command line, see [RUNNING.md](./RUNNING.md).

 ### Recommended VS Code Extensions